ulixee/hero/docs/main/BasicInterfaces/Tab.md

 - element [`SuperElement`](/docs/awaited-dom/super-element)
 - options `object` Accepts any of the following:
   - timeoutMs `number`.
 Timeout in milliseconds.
 Default `30,000`.
-  - waitForVisible `boolean` | `object`.
-Wait until this element is visible to a user (see [getComputedVisibility](#get-computed-visibility).
-If a boolean is provided, the visibility check ensures that all `getComputedVisibility` attributes are true EXCEPT onscreen and obstructions.
-You can provide an object containing the `getComputedVisibility` properties you would like to ignore or include.
-A value of `false` means the property will be ignored - for instance `{ isOnscreenVertical: false }` will ignore the onscreen vertical check.
-It will *not* ensure the node is not on screen vertically.
+  - waitForVisible `boolean`.
+Wait until this element is visible to a user (see [getComputedVisibility](#get-computed-visibility) - all attributes must be `true` except any properties specified in `ignoreVisibilityAttributes`).
+  - waitForHidden `boolean`.
+Wait until this element is hidden to a user (see [getComputedVisibility](#get-computed-visibility) - all attributes must be `false` except any properties specified in `ignoreVisibilityAttributes`).
+  - ignoreVisibilityAttributes `string[]`.
+Accepts an array of keys from [getComputedVisibility](#get-computed-visibility).
+Defaults to ['isOnscreenVertical','isOnscreenHorizontal','isUnobstructedByOtherElements'].

 #### **Returns**: `Promise`